History

 SHL Schweizerische Hotelfachschule Luzern is one of only two original hotel management schools in Switzerland.
 Founded in 1909, we have over one hundred years' of experience teaching students the fine art of Swiss hospitality and management.
 Immensely proud of our heritage, expertise and worldwide reputation, we continue to educate, accompany and form the hoteliers and managers of tomorrow.
+Join us on an exciting journey through a century of SHL – from its humble beginnings to its rise to the top of a fast-paced and constantly changing industry.

 It all started in 1886.
 This was a time of growth for the Swiss tourism industry, when a rise in the number of holidaymakers and visitors to the country meant a sudden demand for talented and qualified hotel employees.
 The idea for a special hotel school in Switzerland came about and Union Helvetica - the organisation that would establish SHL Schweizerische Hotelfachschule Luzern - was born.